nickmza/nickmza.github.io/source/_posts/nifi.md

 ---
 title: Adventures in Nifi
 tags:
   - integration
   - Nifi
   - OSS
 category: ETL
 ogimage: NifiLogo.png
-excerpt:
+excerpt: >-
   We are currently using a proprietary ETL tool.
 Whilst it is very capable, skills and support in the market are scarce.
 I wanted to see what Open Source alternatives are available and see if they could be used to simplify some of our ETL flows.
+date: 2024-09-04 14:50:40
 ---

 We are currently using a proprietary ETL tool.
 Whilst it is very capable, skills and support in the market are scarce.
 I wanted to see what Open Source alternatives are available and see if they could be used to simplify some of our ETL flows.
 A cursory search revealed a few names and after some more reading I decided to give [Apache Nifi](https://nifi.apache.org/) a go.